Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with some players experiencing significant stuttering and performance issues, particularly on lower-end systems.
-However, others report smooth performance on higher-end hardware, praising the graphics and the availability of in-game options to improve performance.
-Overall, while there are notable optimization challenges, particularly related to the Unity engine, some users have seen improvements following updates.
+The optimization of the game has received mixed reviews, with some players experiencing significant stuttering and performance issues, particularly on lower-end systems or during specific sequences.
+However, others report smooth performance and good graphics on higher-end hardware, with some appreciating the in-game options to adjust graphics settings.
+Overall, while there are notable optimization challenges, particularly related to the Unity engine, many players find the performance acceptable after recent updates.

 • “It has really good controls (you can even rotate your play area), some nice challenges, and is perfectly optimized for VR.”